lostboy/workless/README.md

 ## Failing Jobs

 In the case of failed jobs Workless will only shut down the dj worker if all attempts have been tried.
-By default Delayed Job will try 25 times to process a job with ever increasing time delays between each unsucessful attempt.
+By default Delayed Job will try 25 times to process a job with ever increasing time delays between each unsuccessful attempt.
 Because of this Workless configures Delayed Job to try failed jobs only 3 times to reduce the amount of time a worker can be running while trying to process them.

 ## Configuration